David Silk (priest): Roman Catholic ministry

 Silk was received into the Roman Catholic Church in 2011.
 He was ordained to the diaconate in that church on 15 February 2011 and the priesthood on 18 February 2011.
 In June 2012, he was elevated to the rank of monsignor as a Chaplain of His Holiness.

-Personal life
+Personal life and death

 In 1957, Silk married Joyce Silk.
-They had two children; one son and one daughter.
+She predeceased her husband.
+They had two children; a son and a daughter.

+Silk died at a Torquay hospital on 20 September 2023, following a fall the previous day.
+He was 87.